epsy/clize/examples/README.rst

     prints "Hello world!" by returning it.

 ``hello.py``
     Greets a person or the world.
 Demonstrates the specification of positional and named optional parameters.

+``hello.py2.py``
+    Python 2-compatible version of the above example.

 ``echo.py``
     Prints back some text.
 Demonstrates the use of ``*args``-like parameters to collect all arguments, flags, short aliases for named parameters, using ``ArgumentError`` for arbitrary requirements, as well as supplying an alternate action to ``run``.

+``echo.py2.py``
+    Python 2-compatible version of the above example.

 ``altcommands.py``
     Demonstrates the specification of alternate actions.